aal80/agentcore-workshops/building-ai-agents/m05-identity.md

 ## Step 1: Before enabling AgentCore Identity

-With Module 4 deployed, you can see the current (insecure) flow.
+With previous module deployed, you can see the current (insecure) flow.
 Look at `./src/agent/identity_helper.py` — when `CREDENTIAL_PROVIDER_NAME` is not set, the agent falls back to direct Cognito calls using plaintext credentials:

 ```python
 def get_token():